IvanMontillaM/TwExodus/README.md

 ---

 ## Technical features
-- Retrieve followers and store these records in the `followers` table, both in online and offline mode.
+- Retrieve followers and store these records in the `followers` table, both in online and offline mode
+- Mass DM with randomized direct messages out of your pool of predefined messages
+- Parsing of received email addresses in direct messages

 ## Requirements
 - Basic knowledge of command line usage